Cocaine is a highly addictive drug with a lot of potential for abuse. It’s a stimulant drug that can be taken through snorting, injecting, or smoking.

 People who smoke crack cocaine are at an increased risk of keratitis, which can be caused by vapors irritating and numbing the eye.

-Repeated irritation can constrict blood flow in the eyes, causing blurred vision, corneal ulcers, and damage to the optic nerve.
+Repeated irritation can constrict blood flow in the eyes, leading to blurred vision, corneal ulcers, and optic nerve damage.

 Chronic dry eyes also make the cornea, or the surface of the eye, more likely to become scratched, irritated, or scarred by dust and other foreign particles.